HGMF: A Hierarchical Gaussian Mixture Framework for Scalable Tool Invocation within the Model Context Protocol: Experiments

-\paragraph{Comparison with Clustering-Based Baselines:} While K-means and Density-Based Clustering exhibit moderate improvements over Tokenization-Based sampling, they fall short of HGMF.
-Notably, Cluster-Weighted performs inconsistently, likely due to its reliance on local similarity scores without hierarchical context.
-In contrast, HGMF integrates both server-level and tool-level clustering, enabling more robust and context-aware selection.

-\paragraph{Scalability with Sample Size:} HGMF's performance gain increases consistently with more samples—from 41-shot (light gray) to 2797-shot (dark blue)—demonstrating strong scalability and its ability to extract high-quality candidates from larger tool pools.

-\paragraph{Low-Shot Limitations:} In 41-shot settings, HGMF may underperform due to insufficient context for effective clustering.
-Notably, it lags behind MCP-zero on models like \texttt{Gemma:7b} and \texttt{phi4:14b}, with up to 30\% accuracy drop.

-\paragraph{High-Shot Superiority:} At larger sample sizes ($\geq$401-shot), HGMF consistently outperforms the baseline.
-At 2797-shot, it delivers significant gains—over 40 percentage points on \texttt{Openhermes:7b} and 30+ points on \texttt{phi4:14b}, highlighting its strength in distilling relevant tools from noisy candidates.
+\paragraph{High-Shot Superiority} As shown in Figure\ref{fig:perform_gain}, at larger sample sizes ,HGMF consistently outperforms the baseline.
+It delivers significant gains—over 40 percentage points on \texttt{Openhermes:7b} and 30+ points on \texttt{phi4:14b}. highlighting its strength in distilling relevant tools.